The Last One (Friends)

-"The Last One", also known as "The One Where They Say Goodbye", is the series finale of the television sitcom Friends.
-The episode serves as the seventeenth and eighteenth episode of season ten; the episode's two parts were classified as two separate episodes.
-It was written by series creators David Crane and Marta Kauffman, and directed by executive producer Kevin S. Bright.
-The series finale first aired on NBC in the United States on May 6, 2004, when it was watched by 52.5 million viewers, making it the most watched entertainment telecast in six years and the fifth most watched overall television series finale in U.S. history as well as the most watched episode from any television series throughout the decade 2000s on U.S. television.
-In Canada, the finale aired simultaneously on May 6, 2004, on Global, and was viewed by 5.16 million viewers, becoming the highest viewed episode of the series.
+"The Last One" is the series finale of the American sitcom Friends.
+Originally shown in its entirety, the episode's two parts were classified as the seventeenth and eighteenth episodes of the tenth season, and the 235th and the 236th episodes overall.
+It was written by series creators David Crane and Marta Kauffman and directed by executive producer Kevin S. Bright.
+The series finale first aired on NBC in the United States on May 6, 2004, when it was watched by 52.5 million viewers, making it the most watched entertainment telecast in six years and the fifth most watched overall television series finale in American history as well as the most watched episode from any television series throughout the 2000s decade on American television.
+In Canada, the finale aired simultaneously on May 6, 2004, on Global, and was viewed by 5.16 million viewers, becoming the second-highest viewed episode of the series.

 The series finale closes several long-running storylines.
 Ross Geller (David Schwimmer) confesses his love for Rachel Green (Jennifer Aniston), and they decide to resume their relationship; and Monica Geller (Courteney Cox) and Chandler Bing (Matthew Perry) adopt twins and move to the suburbs.
 The episode's final scene shows the group leaving Monica and Chandler's apartment for the final time and going for one last cup of coffee together.

 Prior to writing the episode, Crane, Kauffman and Bright watched finales from other sitcoms for the inspiration.
 Kauffman found that she liked the ones that stayed true to the series.
 Filming took place at Warner Bros.
-Studios in Burbank, California; part one was filmed on January 16, and part two on January 23.
-The finale was well received by critics and the cast members.
+Studios in Burbank, California; part one was filmed on January 16, and part two on January 23, making it the only episode that was filmed in 2004.
+The series finale was well received by critics and the cast members.